 from which it follows that the hom-set $\E(\C)_n\big((X_\Gamma)^{\otimes \pi}, (X_\Gamma)_n\big)$ is precisely the set of commutative diagrams of the form~\eqref{operation}.
 This allows us to complete the proof of Proposition~\ref{endo}: indeed, we may take the globular operad $[\Gamma, \Gamma]$ whose existence is asserted there to be the globular operad $[X_\Gamma, X_\Gamma]$ whose existence is assured by Proposition~\ref{batanin}.

 \begin{Defn} Let $\C$ be an identity type category.
 An \emph{internal $P$-algebra} for a globular operad $P$ is a pair $(\Gamma, f)$, where $\Gamma$ is a globular context in $\C$ and $f \colon P \to [\Gamma, \Gamma]$ a map of globular operads.
-By a \emph{weak $\omega$-category} in $\C$, we mean an algebra for a normalised, contractible $P$. \end{Defn} It remains to extend this definition to one of weak $\omega$-groupoid in $\C$.
-To do this, we exploit the characterisation of weak $\omega$-groupoids given by Proposition~\ref{characterisation}. \begin{Defn} Let $P$ be a normalised, contractible globular operad and let $(\Gamma, f)$ be a $P$-algebra in the identity type category $\C$.
-A \emph{choice of duals} for $\Gamma$, with respect to some system of compositions $(i_n, m_n)$ on $P$, is given by maps
+By a \emph{weak $\omega$-category} in $\C$, we mean a triple $(P, \Gamma, f)$, where $P$ is a normalised, contractible globular operad and $(\Gamma, f)$ an internal algebra for it. \end{Defn} It remains to extend this definition to one of weak $\omega$-groupoid in $\C$.
+To do this, we exploit the characterisation of weak $\omega$-groupoids given by Proposition~\ref{characterisation}. \begin{Defn} Let $f \colon P \to [\Gamma, \Gamma]$ be a weak $\omega$-category in the identity type category $\C$.
+Now a \emph{choice of duals} for $\Gamma$, with respect to some system of compositions $(i_n, m_n)$ on $P$, is given by maps

 for each $n \geqslant 1$, making the following diagrams commute:

 We say that $(\Gamma, f)$ is a \emph{weak $\omega$-groupoid} if it has a choice of duals with respect to every system of compositions on $P$. \end{Defn}